JuliaInterop/Cxx.jl/README.md

 ### Limitations

-Please, note that Cxx.jl only works currently with Julia 1.3 or older.
+Please, note that Cxx.jl only works (out of the box) currently with Julia 1.1.x to 1.3.x, i.e. with no currently supported Julia, while those versions can still be downloaded at Julialang.org.